-Pregnancy warning: This medicine can have harmful effects on the unborn baby.
-Women of childbearing potential should use effective methods of birth control during your cancer treatment

-- Breastfeeding warning: Women should not breastfeed during treatment and for 2 weeks after stopping treatment because this medicine could enter the breast milk and cause harm to a breastfeeding baby.
-When receiving axitinib in combination with other agents, please refer to the medicine guide of those agents for more specific information. - Fertility warning: In men and women both, this medicine may affect your ability to have children in the future.
+- Pregnancy warning: This medicine can have harmful effects on the unborn baby.
+Women of childbearing potential should use effective methods of birth control during your cancer treatment and for 2 weeks after stopping treatment.
+Men with female partners of childbearing potential should use effective methods of birth control during your cancer treatment and for 2 weeks after stopping treatment.
+Let your doctor know right away if you think you may be pregnant or may have impregnated your partner. - Breastfeeding warning: Women should not breast feed during treatment and for 2 weeks after stopping treatment because this medicine could enter the breast milk and cause harm to a breastfeeding baby. - Fertility warning: Fertility studies have not been done with this medicine.
 Talk with your doctor or nurse if you plan to have children.
 Ask for information on sperm or egg banking.

-Revised September 2024
+New November 2023